World's top 20 Android Projects | Android Project Ideas For Engineers

 There is a lot of confusion among students when it comes to projects.
 Now-a-days almost everybody is aware of Android and its features.
 Android projects are a preferable option because of its fast growing trend.
-Even though there are a lot of Android project ideas over the internet, it is either too complex or out of trend.
-So we have listed out the top 20 Android project ideas which are simple to build and as well as in trend.
+Even though there are a lot of Android projects over the internet, it is either too complex or out of trend.
+So we have listed out the top 20 Android projects which are simple to build and as well as in trend.

-Android Project Ideas: Home automation system
+Android Projects: Home automation system

-The first project among Android Project Ideas.
-This home automation circuit is built around an Arduino board, Bluetooth module and a 3-channel relay board.
+The first android project is this home automation circuit built around an Arduino board, Bluetooth module and a 3-channel relay board.
 The number of channels depends on the number of appliances you wish to control.
-The software program for home automation using Android app is written in arduino programming language called Processing.
+The software program for home automation using Android app is written in Arduino programming language called Processing.
 Arduino is programmed using Arduino IDE software.
 The app on your Smartphone sends data when you click on buttons or feed voice commands via Bluetooth in the mobile to Bluetooth module connected with Arduino board.
-Received data pin of the Bluetooth module is connected to Arduino.
+Receive data pin of the Bluetooth module is connected to Arduino.
 Arduino processes the received data and controls the relay board accordingly.

 More information about this project is available at: Home automation system using Android